We are a 501©3 nonprofit organization, and we are a no-kill facility.

 Kathi Torpy - Manager

-Jenny Mann, Larry Gordon & Jim Carpenter - Shelter Technicians
+Jenny Mann, Larry Gordon & Tara Wikle - Shelter Technicians

 The Humane Society came into being in the early 90's by a group of citizens concerned about the growing number of strays and abandoned animals in the county.
 The humane society was incorporated as White County Humane Society and received its 501(c) 3 status in April, 1994.
 It then petitioned the citizens of White County to vote for Animal Control to be added to county government, as well, since previously nothing for animal welfare or control existed.
 The vote was approved resoundingly.